bostnishak/bostnishak/README.md

 # Hello, I am Ishak Bostan

-[cite_start]I am a Computer Engineering (English) student at Beykoz University[cite: 1, 2]. [cite_start]I am passionate about software development and continuously improving my skills in problem-solving, algorithm design, and analytical thinking[cite: 3, 4].
+Computer Engineering student at Beykoz University (expected graduation: June 2027) with a strong focus on artificial intelligence and cybersecurity.
+Certified by Google in Cybersecurity and AI Fundamentals; Microsoft AI & ML Engineering.
+Actively seeking a summer internship or part-time junior engineer position to contribute to real-world projects and gain professional experience.

 ---

 ### What I Do

-* [cite_start]**Education:** Having completed my preparatory and foundational engineering courses, I aim to graduate in June 2027[cite: 2, 102].
+* **Education:** Having completed my preparatory and foundational engineering courses, I aim to graduate in June 2027.
-* [cite_start]**Web & Mobile Development:** I design modern web platforms using HTML, CSS, and JavaScript, and develop UI/UX-focused mobile applications using Flutter[cite: 3, 108, 110].
+* **Web & Mobile Development:** I design modern web platforms using HTML, CSS, and JavaScript, and develop UI/UX-focused mobile applications using Flutter.
-* [cite_start]**Proactive Approach:** I focus on building user-friendly interfaces and flexible systems by anticipating potential issues in my projects[cite: 3, 131].
+* **Proactive Approach:** I focus on building user-friendly interfaces and flexible systems by anticipating potential issues in my projects.
-* [cite_start]**Leadership and Teamwork:** I take on responsibilities such as making technical architectural decisions and delegating tasks, serving as both a team leader and a team member during development processes[cite: 121, 124, 128].
+* **Leadership and Teamwork:** I take on responsibilities such as making technical architectural decisions and delegating tasks, serving as both a team leader and a team member during development processes.

 ### Featured Projects

-* [cite_start]**Edulera - The Course Helper:** A comprehensive online education platform developed using HTML, CSS, and JavaScript[cite: 4, 108]. [cite_start]The system features video educational content, interactive quizzes, payment integration, and automated certificate generation modules based on user performance[cite: 1, 4].
+* **Edulera - The Course Helper:** A comprehensive online education platform developed using HTML, CSS, and JavaScript.
+The system features video educational content, interactive quizzes, payment integration, and automated certificate generation modules based on user performance.
-* [cite_start]**Walletly - Smart Expense Tracker:** A smart mobile application designed for personal finance management and expense tracking[cite: 1, 117]. [cite_start]I led the project team, made technical architectural decisions, and focused on UI/UX improvements[cite: 1, 122, 123].
+* **Walletly - Smart Expense Tracker:** A smart mobile application designed for personal finance management and expense tracking.
+I led the project team, made technical architectural decisions, and focused on UI/UX improvements.
-* [cite_start]**GIMBO - The Course Helper:** A mobile assistant application that organizes students' course tracking, notes, and tasks[cite: 1, 124]. [cite_start]As the team leader, I managed the technical guidance, user needs analysis, and design processes from start to finish[cite: 1, 125, 126].
+* **GIMBO - The Course Helper:** A mobile assistant application that organizes students' course tracking, notes, and tasks.
+As the team leader, I managed the technical guidance, user needs analysis, and design processes from start to finish.
-* [cite_start]**Pill Reminder:** A mobile application that allows users to track their medication schedules[cite: 1, 128]. [cite_start]I played an active role in code development, debugging, and module integration[cite: 1, 130, 132].
+* **Pill Reminder:** A mobile application that allows users to track their medication schedules.
+I played an active role in code development, debugging, and module integration.

 ### Skills & Technologies